 The plastic in our nebulisers is subject to a certain amount of wear & tear during use (mechanical and thermal stresses).
 The area around the nebuliser nozzle

 is particularly susceptible and this can even alter the composition of

-An aerosol is a colloid of fine solid particles or liquid droplets, in air or another gas. droplets, which directly impairs the effectiveness of the
+the aerosol droplets, which directly impairs the effectiveness of the

 treatment; accordingly, we recommend that our nebulisers are replaced on

 an annual basis.
 It is also advisable to replace the nebuliser regularly for hygiene reasons.